 World Presidents PEP List

 Because of their high potential for bribery, corruption, and money laundering, the president of any country has a very high risk, so businesses need to know who these people are in case of any eventuality.
 For this reason, regulators have suggested that people on these lists should be scanned and known.

 CoE Parliamentary Assembly

-Country-specific parliaments around the world need to be known because these people also have risks in crimes such as bribery and corruption.
-These political figures can be found on the Wikidata page, on WikiProject every politician content.
+Country-specific parliaments around the world need to be known because these people also have risks of crimes such as bribery and corruption.
+These political figures can be found on the Wikidata page, on WikiProject every politician's content.